 Baggy clothing can be very disturbing, as climbers can quickly get stuck in bolts and nuts on the climbing wall.

 Climbing gyms are often heated to remove the stings of colds.
 In order to avoid unnecessary sweating, some body parts can be exposed, such as the legs.
 Wearing shorts can do this.

 This is an option, though, as wearing a lightweight climbing want would not bring about unnecessary sweating.
 Following these tips would help you choose suitable climbing clothing.

-Other specific choices of climbing clothing are yoga wears, sports bras, and lightweight jeans.
+Other specific choices of climbing clothing are yoga wear, sports bras, and lightweight jeans.
 It’s important to note that chalk would most likely be on your climbing clothing, so wear something you’re willing to get stained with chalk.